jup-ag/space-station/blog/2023-11-02-green-paper/index.md

 ## **$JUP: Unveiling our Governance Token **

+NOTE: $JUP is not live yet, please beware of fake tokens.

-We are thrilled to formally announce the launch of the $JUP token, a milestone that our community has been keenly anticipating.
+We are thrilled to formally announce the impending launch of the $JUP token, a milestone that our community has been keenly anticipating.
 Our approach to introducing the JUP token has been deliberate, and we believe that the conditions are now optimal for its launch, as several key pieces are falling into place: